-CWP’s Enhanced Dividend Income portfolio (EDIP) is an equity portfolio made up of mega cap, high quality, blue chip stocks that is diversified across all 10 S&P sectors.
+CWP’s Enhanced Dividend Income portfolio (EDIP) is an equity portfolio made up of mega cap, high quality, blue chip stocks that is diversified across the traditional 10 S&P 500 sectors.
 The allocation is strategically designed to deliver income by tactically selling short-term covered calls against 30-60% of the underlying holdings to generate additional income.

 Highlights of the portfolio include:

-- Designed to deliver an estimated annual cash flow of 5-6% gross of fees and commissions between dividend and option income, plus the potential for capital appreciation
+Designed to deliver an estimated annual cash flow of 4-7% gross of fees and commissions between dividend and covered call premiums, plus the potential for capital appreciation

 The Morningstar Rating for separate accounts, commonly called the star rating, is a measure of a separate account’s risk-adjusted return, relative to other separate accounts in the same Morningstar Category.
 Separate accounts are rated from 1 to 5 stars, with the best performers receiving 5 stars and the worst performers receiving 1 star.
 Separate accounts are rated for up to three periods (three, five, and 10 years), and ratings are recalculated each quarter.
 The Morningstar Rating for separate accounts uses an enhanced risk-adjusted return measure, which accounts for all variations in a separate account’s monthly performance, with more emphasis on downward variation.
 Separate accounts are ranked against others in the same category and stars are assigned as follows: Top 10% 5 stars, Next 22.5% 4 stars, Middle 35% 3 stars, Next 22.5% 2 stars, Bottom 10% 1 star.